Shopify/krane/README.md

-# kubernetes-render
+# krane render

-`kubernetes-render` is a tool for rendering ERB templates to raw Kubernetes YAML.
-It's useful for seeing what `kubernetes-deploy` does before actually invoking `kubectl` on the rendered YAML.
+`krane render` is a tool for rendering ERB templates to raw Kubernetes YAML.
+It's useful for seeing what `krane deploy` does before actually invoking `kubectl` on the rendered YAML.
 It's also useful for outputting YAML that can be passed to other tools, for validation or introspection purposes.

 ## Prerequisites

- * `kubernetes-render` does __not__ require a running cluster or an active kubernetes context, which is nice if you want to run it in a CI environment, potentially alongside something like https://github.com/garethr/kubeval to make sure your configuration is sound.
+ * `krane render` does __not__ require a running cluster or an active kubernetes context, which is nice if you want to run it in a CI environment, potentially alongside something like https://github.com/garethr/kubeval to make sure your configuration is sound.
- * Like the other `kubernetes-deploy` commands, `kubernetes-render` requires the `$REVISION` environment variable to be set, and will make it available as `current_sha` in your ERB templates.
+ * Like the other `krane` commands, `krane render` requires the `$REVISION` environment variable to be set, and will make it available as `current_sha` in your ERB templates.

 ## Usage

 To render all templates in your template dir, run:

 ```
-kubernetes-render --template-dir=./path/to/template/dir
+krane render --template-dir=./path/to/template/dir
 ```

-To render some templates in a template dir, run kubernetes-render with the names of the templates to render:
+To render some templates in a template dir, run krane render with the names of the templates to render:

 ```
-kubernetes-render --template-dir=./path/to/template/dir this-template.yaml.erb that-template.yaml.erb
+krane render --template-dir=./path/to/template/dir this-template.yaml.erb that-template.yaml.erb
 ```

-To render a template in a template dir and output it to a file, run kubernetes-render with the name of the template and redirect the output to a file:
+To render a template in a template dir and output it to a file, run krane render with the name of the template and redirect the output to a file:

 ```
-kubernetes-render --template-dir=./path/to/template/dir template.yaml.erb > template.yaml
+krane render --template-dir=./path/to/template/dir template.yaml.erb > template.yaml
 ```

 *Options:*

 - `--template-dir=DIR`: Used to set the directory to interpret template names relative to.
-This is often the same directory passed as `--template-dir` when running `kubernetes-deploy` to actually deploy templates.
+This is often the same directory passed as `--template-dir` when running `krane` to actually deploy templates.
 Set `$ENVIRONMENT` instead to use `config/deploy/$ENVIRONMENT`.
 This flag also supports reading from STDIN.
 You can do this by using `--template-dir=-`.
 - `--bindings=BINDINGS`: Makes additional variables available to your ERB templates.
-For example, `kubernetes-render --bindings=color=blue,size=large some-template.yaml.erb` will expose `color` and `size` to `some-template.yaml.erb`.
+For example, `krane render --bindings=color=blue,size=large some-template.yaml.erb` will expose `color` and `size` to `some-template.yaml.erb`.

 # Contributing